PHHargrove/gasnet/docs/memory_kinds.md

 # General Usage

-By default, the `configure` script in this branch probes for the necessary CUDA headers and libraries and enable the prototype implementation of memory kinds if such support is found.
-Use of configure new option `--enable-kind-cuda-uva` will make failure of that probe fatal.
+By default, the `configure` script in this branch does not enable support for any non-host memory kinds.
+Use of new configure option `--enable-memory-kinds` enables probes for the necessary headers and libraries for all available device "kinds" (presently only "CUDA_UVA") and enables the prototype implementation of memory kinds if such support is found.
+This is the recommended mechanism to enable memory kinds support, since it will enable additional kinds as they are added.
+For more detailed control for a given kind (such as "cuda-uva") the following take precedence over `--(en|dis)able-memory-kinds`:

+  + `--disable-kind-[name]` disables probing for support for the named kind.
+  + `--enable-kind-[name]` probes for support for the named kind, with failure of the probe being a fatal `configure` error.
+  + `--enable-kind-[name]=probe` probes for support for the named kind, with failure of the probe being non-fatal (the same behavior requested for all kinds by using `--enable-memory-kinds`).

 On our main development platforms, the logic in `configure` is sufficient to locate the required headers and libraries with no additional options.
 However,